microsoft/fluentui/packages/make-styles/etc/make-styles.api.md

 // Warning: (ae-internal-missing-underscore) The name "resolveStyleRules" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function resolveStyleRules(styles: MakeStyles, unstable_cssPriority?: number, pseudo?: string, media?: string, support?: string, result?: Record<string, MakeStylesResolvedRule>, rtlValue?: string): Record<string, MakeStylesResolvedRule>;
+export function resolveStyleRules(styles: MakeStyles, unstable_cssPriority?: number, pseudo?: string, media?: string, support?: string, resolvedClasses?: ResolvedClassesForSlot, resolvedCSSRules?: ResolvedCSSRules, rtlValue?: string): [ResolvedClassesForSlot, ResolvedCSSRules];

-// Warning: (ae-internal-missing-underscore) The name "RULE_CLASSNAME_INDEX" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const RULE_CLASSNAME_INDEX = 1;

-// Warning: (ae-internal-missing-underscore) The name "RULE_CSS_INDEX" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const RULE_CSS_INDEX = 2;

-// Warning: (ae-internal-missing-underscore) The name "RULE_RTL_CLASSNAME_INDEX" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const RULE_RTL_CLASSNAME_INDEX = 3;

-// Warning: (ae-internal-missing-underscore) The name "RULE_RTL_CSS_INDEX" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const RULE_RTL_CSS_INDEX = 4;

-// Warning: (ae-internal-missing-underscore) The name "RULE_STYLE_BUCKET_INDEX" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
+// @public (undocumented)
-export const RULE_STYLE_BUCKET_INDEX = 0;
+export function resolveStyles<Slots extends string, Tokens>(stylesBySlots: StylesBySlots<Slots, Tokens>, unstable_cssPriority: number): [ResolvedClasses<Slots>, ResolvedCSSRules];

 // Warning: (ae-internal-missing-underscore) The name "SEQUENCE_HASH_LENGTH" should be prefixed with an underscore because the declaration is marked as @internal
 //